Nauru Launches Citizenship By Investment Program

 Citizenship offers the advantage of unrestricted travel with a passport issued by the country of citizenship, which allows citizens to enjoy visa-free travel to numerous countries and facilitates international mobility.
 Residency may also offer travel benefits within specific regions or countries, but it often comes with limitations and may require additional visas or permits for international travel.

-Some countries allow dual citizenship, allowing individuals to keep their original citizenship while acquiring the new one
+Some countries allow dual citizenship, allowing individuals to keep their original citizenship while acquiring a new one

 Citizenship often entails specific taxation obligations, including worldwide income reporting and potential taxation on global earnings.
 Residency might offer financial advantages, especially if it involves non-taxation or favourable tax regimes.
 However, tax implications can vary significantly based on individual circumstances and the countries involved, making professional advice crucial.